citelao/sensible/4-hackers.md

 This is absolutely terrifying, and I will put it clearly:

 * **If you are worried about this type of harassment, I do not think this guide is a complete solution for you**.
-* If you are being targeted like this, you need to get help from the police.
+* If you are being targeted like this, you need to get help from the police ([I'm under attack now](/help/) has more information).

 In that case, why am I optimistic about security?
 Two reasons: